mdabir1203/CursedFractals/README.md

-## Julia Set Visualization with ncurses
+## Fractal Visualizer with ncurses (WIP)

-This project demonstrates a terminal-based visualization of the Julia set using the ncurses library in C++.
+This project demonstrates a terminal-based visualization of various fractals using the ncurses library in C++.

 Table of Contents

     Introduction